nkh/P6-Data-Dump-Tree/README.md

 Display a message telling that you have reached the $max_depth limit, set this flag to false disable the message.

+### $max_lines = Int

+Limit the number of lines in the rendering, an approximation as *ddt* does not end rendering in the middle of a multi line.
+There is no limit by default.

 ### $display_info = True

 By default, this option is set.
 When set to false, neither the type not the address are displayed.

 ### $display_type = True

 By default this option is set.

-### $display_address = True
+### $display_address = DDT_DISPLAY_ALL

-By default this option is set.
+By default this option is set, to change it use:

+    use Data::Dump::Tree;
+    use Data::Dump::Tree::Enums;

+    my $ddt = Data::Dump::Tree.new( :display_address(DDT_DISPLAY_NONE) );

 ### $display_perl_address = False